-IEEE Reason Why This Arises Example Default Result When Exception Trap is Disabled - Invalid conversion (see note 2) Division by zero An exact infinite result is produced by an operation on finite operands. x / 0 for finite, nonzero xlog(0) Correctly signed infinity Overflow The correctly rounded result would be larger in magnitude than the largest finite number representable in the destination format (i.e., the exponent range is exceeded).
-Double precision: DBL_MAX + 1.0e294 exp(709.8) Single precision: (float)DBL_MAX FLT_MAX + 1.0e32 expf(88.8) Depends on rounding mode (RM), and the sign of the intermediate result.
-See item 4 in "4.2.1 Notes for Table 4-1" on page 63.
+IEEE Reason Why This Arises Example Default Result When Exception Trap is Disabled (On x86, this exception is also raised when the floating-point stack underflows or overflows, though that is not part of the IEEE standard.) □ 0 / 0 □ ∞ / ∞ □ x REM 0 □ Square root of negative operand □ Any operation with a signaling NaN operand □ Unordered comparison (see note 1) Division by zero An exact infinite result is produced by an operation on finite operands.
+Invalid conversion (see note 2) x / 0 for finite, nonzero x log(0) Correctly signed infinity Overflow The correctly rounded result would be larger in magnitude than the largest finite number representable in the destination format (i.e., the exponent range is exceeded). ■ Double precision: ■ DBL_MAX + 1.0e294 ■ exp(709.8) ■ Single precision: ■ (float)DBL_MAX ■ FLT_MAX + 1.0e32 ■ expf(88.8) Depends on rounding mode (RM), and the sign of the intermediate result.
+See item 4 in "4.2.1 Notes for Table 4-1" on page 67.
 Underflow Either the exact result or the correctly rounded result would be smaller in magnitude than the smallest normal number representable in the destination format (see note 3).
-Double precision: nextafter(min_normal,-•) nextafter(min_subnormal, -•) DBL_MIN §3.0 exp(-708.5) Single precision: (float)DBL_MIN nextafterf(FLT_MIN, -•) exp(-87.4) Subnormal or zero Inexact The rounded result of a valid operation is different from the infinitely precise result.
-(Most floating-point operations raise this exception.)
-2.0 / 3.0 (float)1.12345678 log(1.1) DBL_MAX + DBL_MAX, when no overflow trap The result of the operation (rounded, overflowed, or underflowed)
+Double precision: nextafter(min_normal,-•) nextafter(min_subnormal,- DBL_MIN §3.0 exp(-708.5) Single precision: (float)DBL_MIN nextafterf(FLT_MIN, -•) exp(-87.4) Subnormal or zero Inexact The rounded result of a valid operation is different from the infinitely precise result.
+(Most floating-point operations raise this exception.) expτ(-8/.4) 2.0 / 3.0 (float)1.12345678 log(1.1) DBL_MAX + DBL_MAX, when no overflow trap The result of the operation (rounded, overflowed, or underflowed)